 current practices.
 Read one teacher's account.
 Depending on current funding, possible stipends may be available for classroom teachers attending a workshop on a day that is outside of their teaching contract obligations.

-Workshops are forming now for spring, summer, and fall 2019.
+Workshops are forming now for fall 2019.
 Additional dates will be added.
+Check

 If you are interested in scheduling or hosting a training for a group of